bellumi/webscraping/README.md

 # webscraping
-This is my first repository for a Python webscraping course
+This is the repository for a Python webscraping course